kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

 </p>
 {: #fig:neuralgrid}

+The image above shows the basic idea behand a grid-based neural network architecture.
+In a first step, an input $x$ is mapped to the grid's input dimension where the representation is then processed from left to right using a simple local mapping between adjacent grid layers.
+The signal at the grid's output is mapped to the network's output using again a fully connected layer.

+The goal of this project is not to set a new SOTA for some dataset, but rather to investigate qualitatively the emerging patterns within the neural grid and how well the network performs.

 ## Method

-The network architecture consists of three main parts: The mapping from the input neurons $x_m$ to the grid's first layer, the mapping inside the grid, and finally the mapping from the last grid layer to the network's output.
+The architecture of a two-dimensional grid-based neural network consists of three parts: The mapping from the input neurons $x_m$ to the grid's first layer, the mapping inside the grid, and finally the mapping from the last grid layer to the network's output.
+In case of a three-dimensional grid, the mapping to the grid's input can be skipped.

+### Calculations outside the Grid
-The network's way of processing information can be split into two different types.
-The first type of operation from the netowork's input to the grid, and from the grid to the output consists of standard vector-matrix multiplications.

-The information processing of a single neuron outside the grid, i.e. before and after the grid, can be described as follows.
+As has probably been noticed, the network's information processing can be split into two different types.
+The first type of operation, from the network's input to the grid's input, and from the grid's output to the network's output consists of a standard vector-matrix multiplication represented by fully connected layers.
+The information processing of a single neuron outside the grid, i.e. before and after the grid, can be described as an affine linear transformation $z$ that is follows by some nonlinear mapping represented by $h$.

+From network input to grid:

 \begin{equation} \label{eq:preactivation_in}
     z_l = \sum_{m} w_{lm} x_m + b_l